shty32/shty32.github.io/index.md

 + NEW (03/2021): Our new project ["Motion Completion Transformer"](https://arxiv.org/abs/2103.00776) is presented!

-+ NEW (03/2021): One paper ("Stylized Neural Painting") accepted to CVPR 2021.
++ NEW (03/2021): One paper ("Stylized Neural Painting") accepted to CVPR 2021 as an oral paper.
 Cheers!

 + NEW (02/2021): I will be serving as a Program Committee (PC) member in ICCV 2021.